weilix88/buildsimhub_python_api/README.md

 - Python version 3.4, 3.5 or 3.6

 ## Install Package
-Simply clone this repository and place in any folder you wish to build your application on.
+Simply clone / download this repository and place in any folder you wish to build your application on.
 Examples:
 ![picture alt](https://imgur.com/x60rk2O.png)

 ## Setup environment